-To determine the most accurate model to describe blood flow, we now compare the fluid velocity profiles obtained for the four different viscosity laws summarised in Table~\ref{nonnewmodels}.
-In all cases we consider a Hagen-Poiseuille flow in a channel, which is driven by a constant pressure gradient $\Delta p/L$ and which corresponds to a constant volumetric flow rate $Q$.
-The results quoted below follow from the models described in \cite{myers2005application} for flows driven by a pressure gradient and a moving bottom surface.
-They may be obtained by setting the velocity of the surface to zero.
-To switch between the current vertical co-ordinate and that used in \cite{myers2005application} we set $z = (y+R)h/(2R)$ and the position of the turning point in the flow, $y=0$, then corresponds to $z=z_m=h/2$.
+To determine the most accurate model describing blood flow, we now compare the fluid velocity profiles obtained for the four viscosity laws summarised in Table~\ref{nonnewmodels}.
+In all cases we consider a Hagen-Poiseuille flow in a channel, which is driven by a constant pressure gradient, $\Delta p/L$, and has a constant volumetric flow rate, $Q$.
+The results quoted below follow from the models in \cite{myers2005application} for flows driven by a pressure gradient and a moving bottom surface, where we set the velocity of the surface to zero.
+To switch to the current vertical coordinate $y$ from that used in \cite{myers2005application} we set $z = (y+R)h/(2R)$.
+The position of the turning point in the flow, $z=z_m=h/2$, then corresponds to $y=0$.